 Tutoring Services – Subject area tutoring

-Tutoring services are offered in content areas such as English Language Arts, Math and Science and a host of other areas.
-Tutoring can occur during the school day during non-class time such as Flex Time in middle school however it is very difficult to schedule during the school day.
-If a student is not suggested for tutoring through the program student monitoring system, there is an opportunity to request tutoring by completing the “Request for Tutoring” form or by calling the Indian Education Office.
+Tutoring services are offered primarily for high school students who want to raise or maintain grades in required subject areas such as English Language Arts, Math, Social Studies and Science.
+Tutoring may also be offered in some elective courses.
+Tutoring can occur after school, or it can occur during the school day during a non-class time such as study hall or lunch.
+If a student has not been recommended for tutoring through the program’s student monitoring system, there is an opportunity to request tutoring by completing the “Request for Tutoring” form or by calling the American Indian Education Office.

 High school junior and senior level students have the opportunity to participate in ACT college preparation sessions.
 The Indian Education program has tutors who specifically work with students to prepare for the exam.
 Students will take an ACT practice test to help the tutors with where to focus their targeted tutoring in addition to general test taking strategies.
 Students will then take another practice test to help determine ACT proficiency.

-If you are interested in participating in ACT tutoring with the 196 American Indian Education Program, please fill out this form.
+If you are interested in participating in ACT tutoring with the 196 American Indian Education Program, please our Free ACT Preparation Classes Form.

 Multicultural College Information Event